okeefm/s3g/doc/s3g_protocol.markdown

 ![block diagram of system architecture](https://github.com/makerbot/s3g/raw/master/doc/SystemArchitecture.png)

+There are two networks, the host network and the tool network.
 Both networks (host, tool) have a single network master.
 On the host network, this is a PC, and on the tool network, this is the Host.
-All network communications are initiated by the network host; a tool node can never initiate a data transfer.

-Data is sent over the network as a series of packets.
-Each network transaction consists of at least two packets: a command packet, followed by a response packet.
-Every packet from a network master must be responded to.
+The host network must have one slave device (the Host), and the tool network can have one or more slave devices (Tool N).

+_Note: On the MightyBoard, the tool bus is emulated in software in order to be backwards compatible._

+All communication is initiated by the network master sending a single packet over the network, which contains either a query command or buffered command.
+If the slave device successfully receives the packet, it must respond with a single packet, containing a response to the command.

+## Communication over the host network

+This is what a normal communication over the host network looks like:

+There are two types of commands that can be sent over the host network: Query commands, and buffered commands.
+Query commands

 .
 All commands are query/response.
 The host in each pair will always initiate communications, never the tool.
 All packets are synchronous; they will wait for a response from the client before sending the next packet.
 The firmware will continue rendering buffered commands while receiving new commands and replying to them.

-Packets must be responded to promptly.
-No command should ever block.

-All communications, both host-mb and mb-toolboard, are at 38400bps.
-It should take approximately 1/3rd ms. to transmit one byte at those speeds.
-The maximum packet size of 32+3 bytes should take no more than 12ms to transmit.
-We establish a 20ms. window from the reception of a start byte until packet completion.
-If a packet is not completed within this window, it is considered to have timed out.

 It is expected that there will be a lag between the completion of a command packet and the beginning of a response packet.
 This may include a round-trip request to a toolhead, for example.
 This window is expected to be 36ms. at the most.
 Again, if the first byte of the response packet is not received by the time 36ms. has passed, the packet is presumed to have timed out.